 The Foundation recognizes contributions received and made, including unconditional contributions receivable, as revenue in the period received or made.
 Contributions received are reported as either revenue without donor restrictions or revenue with donor restrictions.
-Contributions with donor restrictions that are used for the purpose specified by the donor in the same year as the contribution is received are recognized as revenue without donor restrictions.
 Conditional promises to give are not recognized until the conditions on which they depend are substantially met.
-There were no conditional promises to give for the years ended December 31, 2021 and 2020.
+There were no conditional promises to give for the years ended December 31, 2022 and 2021.